jcowgill/lcool/README.md

 LCool is a compiler for the Cool programming language that uses LLVM as its backend.

 ## Compiling
+You need boost with the "program options" library, and LLVM to compile lcool.

 This project is written in C++ and uses CMake as its build system.
 To compile and install it, run something like:

 	mkdir build